lvgl/lvgl/docs/details/widgets/obj.rst

 - coordinates
 - parent Widget
 - children
-- contains the styles
+- styles
-- attributes like *Clickable*, *Scrollable*, etc.
+- flags like *Clickable*, *Scrollable*, etc.

-In object-oriented thinking, it is the base class from which all other Widgets in LVGL are inherited.
+From an object-oriented point if view, Base Widget is the base class from which all other Widgets inherit.

 The functions and functionalities of the Base Widget can be used with other widgets as well.
-For example :cpp:expr:`lv_obj_set_width(slider, 100)`
+For example :cpp:expr:`lv_obj_set_width(slider, 100)`.

 The Base Widget can be directly used as a simple widget: it's nothing more than a rectangle.
 In HTML terms, think of it as a ``<div>``.